Jaki Crush: Reception

 Jaki Crush received mixed reception from critics, all of which reviewed it as an import title.
 Game Powers Lord Mathias praised the visuals for their quality and "terrifying" graphical effects, rock opera-style sound, fun factor and challenge.
-Mega Funs Ulf Schneider commeded its audiovisual presentation and fun factor.
+Mega Funs Ulf Schneider commended its audiovisual presentation and fun factor.
 Despite comparisons with Devil's Crush, Schneider labeled it as a "thoroughly good fantasy pinball game and a welcome change in the otherwise weak pinball genre."
 Joypads Olivier Prézeau and Joysticks Jean-Marc Demoly gave positive remarks to the graphics, animations and audio, but felt mixed regarding its limited controls and ultimately found the game to be monotonous compared to Devil's Crush.
 In contrast, Play Times Ray wrote that it was a great pinball game despite heavily borrowing from Devil's Crush, highlighting its presentation and playability.
 Echoing similar thoughts as Prézeau and Demoly, Video Games Jan Barysch expressed mixed feelings towards the graphical presentation and criticized the overall audio design, but noted that the game was playable and varied due to the constantly changing playfield and abundance of bonus rounds.
 Regardless, Barysch felt that the title was weaker than Devil's Crush.

 Aktueller Software Markts Hans-Joachim Amann praised the visual style and realistic behavior of the ball.
 However, Amann stated that its music tracks were mediocre and unfitting for gameplay, an aspect he felt it was not as "snappy" as Devil's Crush.
 Nevertheless, Amann recommended it for pinball fans.
 N-Forces Chris Rice and Carl Rowley found the graphics to be dark and sinister, but criticized the "rocky" soundtrack and slow action restricted to a single table, labeling its gameplay to be poor and repetitive.
 Computer and Video Games Garth Sumpter commended its diabolic-themed graphical style and gameplay but ultimately found the title to be dull and uninspired, criticizng the monotonous music.
 Joystiqs J.C.
 Fletcher wrote that "Jaki Crush is merely the third best video pinball game" due to its bonus stages and excellent pinball physics, but felt that it failed to stand up visually compared to Alien Crush and Devil's Crush on PC Engine.
 Contrasting most reviewers, Hardcore Gaming 101 felt that the presentation exceeded any game in the Crush Pinball series, giving positive remarks to the jaki-inspired visuals and audio, but they lamented its lack of release outside of Japan.